-Real estate agents in Mallorca pepper the island’s hotspots, rarely limited to a few specific types of property for sale.
-The range is extensive, and prospective buyers with an open mind should expect to fall in love with everything from grand fincas, country houses and sea-view villas to luxury apartments and penthouses.
-Mallorca properties draw from their surroundings and if the location is beautiful, the property for sale will often follow.
+Real estate agents in Mallorca pepper the island’s hotspots, rarely working with just a few specific types of property for sale.
+The Mallorca property portfolio is extensive, and open-minded buyers should expect to fall in love with anything from grand fincas, country houses and sea view villas to luxury apartments and penthouses.
+Mallorca properties are influenced by their surroundings and if the location is beautiful, the property for sale will often follow.

-There are multiple reasons for investing and while some will decide on a comfortable family home, others might decide on Mallorca rental, given the island’s strong tourist market.
-Particularly in a place like Alcúdia where cyclists will train through the winter months, there is profitable income to be made.
-Otherwise, the summer months promise a lucrative opportunity to rent apartments with an attractive return on investment.
+There are multiple reasons for investing in Mallorca and while some buyers will decide on a comfortable family home, others will go down the holiday rental route given the island’s strong tourist market.
+Particularly in a place like Alcúdia where cyclists will train through the winter months, there is strong income to be made.
+Otherwise, the summer months promise a lucrative opportunity to rent holiday apartments with an attractive return on investment.

-From hundreds of place to buy property in Mallorca, Helen Cummins and her editorial team have selected just a handful of the best places.
-In each property guide you will find a comprehensive overview of each place including, where to buy, properties for sale and advice from trusted real estate professionals as well as recommendations for all the services you need to buy, construct and decorate your new home in the sun.
+From hundreds of places to buy property in Mallorca, Helen Cummins and her editorial team have selected just a handful of the best places to invest in.
+Each Mallorca property guide below gives a comprehensive overview of each place including: where to buy property, current properties for sale and advice from trusted real estate professionals.
+You will also find recommended property services including the best Mallorca-based construction companies, architects and interior designers.

 Palma de Mallorca

 Palma is Mallorca’s only city and is therefore the only place on the island where luxury apartments dominate the property market.
 At least in the centre and in the Old Town, community buildings are the most common style of property.
-However, these are no less than luxurious, with penthouses and multi-storey apartments near the Cathedral and in Santa Catalina skirting around the million mark.
-Proximity to the sea greatly increases value, which can be seen in Portixol too.
+However, these are no less luxurious with penthouses and multi-storey apartments near the Cathedral and in Santa Catalina skirting around the million mark.
+Proximity to the sea will greatly increase property value, which is seen no more clearly than in Portixol.

 Young couples and retirees after a place with pulse move to the centre of Palma to invest their money in a spacious city apartment.
 Families too will choose the centre, but due to lack of outdoor space, most prefer to live on the outskirts with a garden or pool.
 The centre, particularly around the areas of La Calatrava, La Lonja and El Borne, include some very beautiful, old-style apartments.